About us

 Plus icon

-Take medium warmth jackets, even a medium rain jacket, cotton trousers, for the early morning and late afternoons, as you may receive an afternoon thundershower or two.
-Dress in layers especially for your morning activities, as once the sun hits 9 am it can warm up appreciably.
-Sunhats, sunglasses and sun block are then advisable during the course of the day.
+Take medium warm jackets, even a medium rain jacket, cotton trousers, for the early morning and late afternoons, as you may receive experience afternoon thundershower or two.
+Dress in layers especially for your morning activities, as once the sun hits around 9 am, it can warm up appreciably.
+Sunhats, sunglasses and sun block are always advisable during the course of the day.

 Cameras and batteries